 An estimated 110 million Americans have a sexually transmitted disease (STD) at any given time, and many don’t even know they’re infected.
-At Capital Women’s Care - Bethesda, the team of compassionate and friendly doctors -- including Dr. Lewis Townsend, Dr. John Gschwend, Dr. Deena Kleinerman, and nurse-midwife Kimberly Severn -- can discuss your risk of infection and determine which STD test is best for you.
+At Capital Women’s Care - Bethesda, the team of compassionate and friendly doctors -- including Dr. John Gschwend, Dr. Deena Kleinerman, Dr. Rachael Cleberg, Dr. Kirsten Beeson, Morgan Wilkerson, PA-C, and nurse-midwife Kimberly Severn -- can discuss your risk of infection and determine which STD test is best for you.
 If you live in or near Bethesda, Maryland, contact Capital Women’s Care today to schedule your initial consultation to book an appointment.

 Anyone who has unprotected sexual intercourse is at risk for contracting a sexually transmitted disease (STD) and should have regular STD testing.